Bitcoin: blockchain technology, decentralized security and its impact on the global financial market

 History and origin of Bitcoin

-Bitcoin was created in 2009 by a person or group under the pseudonym of Satoshi Nakamoto, who published a document explaining how this decentralized digital currency would work.
+Bitcoin was created in 2009 by a person or group under the pseudonym Satoshi Nakamoto, who published a document explaining how this decentralized digital currency would work.

 The project sought to offer an alternative to traditional money, eliminating dependence on banks or governments to control the issuance and movement of currency, thus gaining global acceptance.